GaneshBachalakuri/Ai-Powered-Customer-Retention-Prediction-System/README.md

 ### 2. Machine Learning Algorithms

-Implemented multiple supervised learning algorithms to evaluate predictive performance and model suitability.
+Evaluated multiple supervised classification algorithms to determine the most effective approach for churn prediction.
-Compared models based on accuracy, precision, recall, F1-score, and ROC-AUC metrics to ensure objective selection.
+Compared model performance using standard evaluation metrics to ensure objective assessment.
-The final model was chosen based on robustness, generalization capability, and alignment with business requirements.
+Selected the final model based on predictive accuracy, stability, and alignment with business objectives.

 Models implemented: